postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 The Preview view renders the response in a sandboxed iframe.
 Some web frameworks by default return HTML errors, and Preview can be especially helpful for debugging in those cases.

 Due to iframe sandbox restrictions, JavaScript and images are disabled in the iframe.
-For binary response types, you should select “Send and download” which will let you save the response to your hard disk.
+For binary response types, you can select “Send and download” to save the response locally.
 You can then view it using the appropriate viewer.
 This gives you the flexibility to test audio files, PDFs, zip files, or any other file types the API returns.

 <img alt="Response Preview view" src="https://assets.postman.com/postman-docs/response-preview-view.jpg" width="300px"/>